-The North America and Europe Division recorded an increase in EBIT resulting from restructuring over the last few years and the closure of Waterco Canada Inc at the end of May 2020.
-The division (excluding discontinued operations) achieved an increase of \$453,000 from EBIT of \$506,000 to an EBIT of \$959,000.
+The North America and Europe Division recorded large increases in EBIT and sales resulting from restructuring of the last few years and greater demand for product due to the boom in home improvement expenditure.
+The division (excluding discontinued operations) achieved an increase of \$2.876million from EBIT of \$0.959million to an EBIT of \$3.855million.
+The large increases in EBIT and sales occurred in both USA and UK.